maurofruet/string-calculator-kata/README.md

     $ npm run build

 ### Run the Application
-Run the application by executing one the following equivalent commands, where [numbers] is the string containing the numbers to be added:
+Run the application by executing the following command:

-    $ npm run add-numbers [numbers]
+    $ npm run stringCalculator
-    $ node dist/test.min.js [numbers]

 ### Test the Application
 Run all the tests with Karma by executing the following command: